How to Find and Rent an Apartment in New York: A Complete Guide

 Unfortunately, this is only one step in a multi-step process.

-You should be able to prove that you make about 40 times the monthly rent in one year.
+As mentioned before, you should be able to prove that you make about 40 times the monthly rent in one year.

 If you don't think you'll qualify alone, you might need to find a guarantor to apply with you.